Album for the Young

 Album for the Young (Album für die Jugend), Op.
 68, was composed by Robert Schumann in 1848 for his three daughters.
-The album consists of a collection of 43 short works.
+The album consists of a collection of 43 short works for the piano.
 Unlike the Kinderszenen, they are suitable to be played by children or beginners.
 The second part, starting at Nr.
 19 ("Kleine Romanze"), is marked Für Erwachsenere (For adults; For more grown-up ones) and contains more demanding pieces.